jian0084/mad9022-w19/docs/modules/week8/promises.md

 # Promises

 Promises are a new feature added as part of the latest version of ECMAScript (JavaScript).
-They are widely supported across the browser platforms - http://caniuse.com/#search=promises (Links to an external site.)Links to an external site. .
+They are widely supported across the browser platforms.
+[Promise browser support](http://caniuse.com/#search=promises).
 Internet Explorer did not support them but MS Edge does.
 All the other platforms - Firefox, Chrome, Safari, and Opera support them well.

 So what are they?
 You can think of them as the new way to do callbacks whenever you want to run an asynchronous task.